fabiomattei/uddocs/_docs/dashboard.md

 * row: which row cotains the specific panel
 * wodth: how many columns we want the panel to extend

-We do not need to provide parameter her, as the GET parameters are calculated recoursively from the contained resources.
+We do not need to provide parameter to this specific resource as the GET parameters are calculated recoursively from the contained resources.
 We expect the action that link this dashboard to provide all parameters required by all resources contined in it

 ### Complete example